JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 	https://jobsearch.api.jobtechdev.se/ad/8430129/logo

 ### Jobtech-Taxonomy
-If you need help finding the official names for occupations, skills, or geografic place check out or [API for taxonomy](https://www.jobtechdev.se/).
+If you need help finding the official names for occupations, skills, or geografic place we have temporarly built an endpoint which you will find at https://jobsearch.api.jobtechdev.se/.
+The real version will be launched during fall 2019.
+Check out [jobtechdev.se](https://www.jobtechdev.se/) for updates.

 ## Results
 The results of your queries will be in [JSON](https://en.wikipedia.org/wiki/JSON) format.
 We won't attempt to explain this attribute by attribute in this document.
 Instead we've decided to try to include this in the data model which you can find in our [Swagger GUI](https://jobsearch.api.jobtechdev.se).